-With a different landscape of wildflowers on show all throughout the year, Whiteman Park has three walking trails decorated with over 400 species of native flowers and many declared rare flora.
-Pop into the information centre before your walk to grab their free interpretive notes to help you identify fields of Paper Daisies, Orchids, Trigger Plants and Delicate Fungi along the way.
+Whiteman Park’s three walking trails are always a good bet for a floral display.
+Around 400 species of native flowers and declared rare flora dot the landscape.
+Pop into the information centre before your walk to grab the free interpretive notes.
+Expect to see Paper Daisies, Orchids, Trigger Plants and Delicate Fungi along the way.

 Wadjemup Bidi, Rottnest

-Coastal headlands and inland lakes provide the path from which to explore the 1,500 species of wildflowers that flourish on Rottnest Island.
-Wadjemup Bidi is 45 kilometers of walking trail split into five sections, each traversing a different part of the island and its bays, cliffs, lighthouses and wildflowers both near the coast and inland.
-Believed the Rottnest Island was separated from the mainland 7,000 years ago, exposure to salt and wind leaves flora that is well adapted to nutrient poor soils and life close to the sea.
-You’ll find unique species like Prickle Lily, Feather Speargrass and the Summer Scented Wattle, as beautiful as their names suggest.
+Coastal headlands and inland lakes are part of the landscape in which 1,500 species of wildflowers flourish on Rottnest Island.
+Wadjemup Bidi’s 45 kilometres of walking trail is split into five sections, each traversing a different part of the island.
+Exposure to salt and wind has left flora that’s well adapted to nutrient poor soils and coastal life.
+You’ll find unique species like Prickle Lily, Feather Speargrass and the Summer Scented Wattle – as beautiful as their names suggest.

-Just an hour north from Perth, the Avon valley National Park is best known for its white water rapids, home to WA’s famous Avon descent an annual boat race spanning over two days and 124km.
-During Spring though, the rapids trace the Bilya walking trail, providing peaceful trickling streams that follow the river for 7.2km from Duigee Park to Nardie Cemetery.
-The diverse range of habitats attracts a huge kaleidoscope of wildflowers to this area that you’ll come across along the trail from Orange Immortelle, Morning Iris, Pincushion Coneflowers and fields of Everlastings.
+An hour north from Perth, the Avon valley National Park is best known for its white water rapids, so it’s famous for the Avon descent kayak race.
+During Spring though, the Bilya walking trail is where it’s at.
+It runs 7.2 kilometres alongside trickling streams, from Duigee Park to Nardie Cemetery.
+The habitats are diverse and so are the wildflowers – from Orange Immortelle, Morning Iris, Pincushion Coneflowers and fields of Everlastings.